A Riemann-Stein Kernel Method: Results

 \begin{assumption} If $(M,g)$ is a Riemannian manifold with boundary $\partial M$, then

-\end{assumption} For a manifold with boundary, the \emph{boundary condition} in Assumption \ref{asm: BC} is either automatically satisfied if $p$ vanishes on $\partial M$ or must be enforced through a suitable restriction on $\mathcal{H}(k)$.
+\end{assumption} For a manifold with boundary, the boundary condition in \Cref{asm: BC} is either automatically satisfied if $p$ vanishes on $\partial M$ or must be enforced through a suitable restriction on $\mathcal{H}$.
 On the other hand, if $M$ is a closed manifold, then no assumption is required.
-This fact allows the Riemannian--Stein kernel method to be flexibly and widely used compared to the Euclidean case studied in \cite{Oates2017,Oates2018}, where non-trivial boundary conditions could not be avoided.